ewoodhead/QuantumNPA.jl/README.md

 ## Internal details

 The way a list of operators are joined to multiply them is determined at the moment by a function `join_ops` near the beginning of the file `bff.jl`.
-This is what would need to be generalised if we wanted to support multiplication of slightly more general types of operators.
-For example, if we introduced a unitary type with `U* U = 1`, the function `join_ops` as it is at the moment would simplify `U* U* U U` to `U* U` but not all the way to `1`.
+It is not super general at the moment but is general enough to handle the different types of operators already defined.

 Associating operators in groups to parties is handled by the `Monomial` type.
 At the moment it just contains a list